Django Unchained (2012)

 - Buttocks shown when a guy gets out of shower

-- In a scene where a man is being tortured we can briefly see his genitals for a few seconds
+- In a scene where a man is being tortured we can briefly see his butt for a few seconds.

 Violence & Gore